 It’s been your trusty workhorse for years and it’s probably quite intimidating to think that, at some point in the near future, you might have to replace your Finance Software and start again!
 But 2020 has opened everyone’s eyes into how organisations can be blind-sided, if staff can’t access to the office.
 Cloud-based solutions mitigate the risks associated with having to work from home; it’s a harsh reality for virtually all technologies that still reside on the local company network.

-You might, however, be very pleasantly surprised at just how straightforward we’ve made it for you to migrate your data from one system to another.
-We now have clients up and running in days, not months; things have changed quite a lot since you last put your system in!
+You might, however, be very pleasantly surprised at just how straightforward data migration can be.
+We now have clients up and running in days, not months; things have changed, meaningfully, since you implemented your last system!

 Here’s a list of just 8 reasons why your current system is probably not serving you as well as it used to.